 – Hep-E →RNA virus –water-born contaminated (as after flooding)

 (1.)
 Acute Hepatitis –

-The most common consequence of all hepatotropic viruses is acute inflammatory involvement of entire liver.
+The most common consequence of all hepatotropic viruses is acute inflammatory involvement of the entire liver.
 In general type A,B,C,D,E show similar pathologic findings.

 Grossly- The liver is slightly enlarged, soft & greenish.